-signable square feet.
+In colleges and universities, where space standards or guidelines are applicable-and this is particularly true for public institutions-such standards are usually based on assignable square feet.
 Thus, a standard for faculty offices might be 120 ASF, which represents the wall-to-wall dimensions of an average office.
 But architects can't design only in terms of ASF; they need to include interior corridors or circulation space, rest rooms, utility space, and so forth-all of which is counted in the gross square footage.
 The ratio of ASF to GSF is called the "net-to-gross ratio," a measure of building efficiency.
 The higher the efficiency factor, the more assignable square footage a given building has.

-The problem for facility directors then is to help financial officers understand the implications of huilding a facility that is more or less efficient.
+The problem for facility directors then is to help financial officers understand the implications of building a facility that is more or less efficient.
 These impacts are especially important for determining the costs of utilities, energy, and maintenance; and, of course the capacity of the building to accommodate more or less program space.

 The issue of common definitions becomes much more complicated when owners try to evaluate the cost estimates for a given building or major renovation project.
 Contractors provide estimates based only on actual construction costs because that's their responsibility, and it is their construction budget that is a key basis for their contract with an owner.
 Architects' budgets, on the other hand, need to include estimates of "soft costs," which usually consist of their fees, engineering and environmental studies, and general conditions.
 And the inclusion of those items is the basis for the architect's fee agreement with a building owner.
 However, owners have their own set of costs, which architects or contractors usually are not aware of.
-Such costs, for example, might include project management, planning to determine needs and program criteAs in most specialized industries or professions, the vocabulary and jargon of the facilities management profession and the design and construction industry are often confusing-if not somewhat mysterious-to the layperson.
+Such costs, for example, might include project management, planning to determine needs and program criteria that the architect must take into account, the costs of moving into the building, financing, and the costs of equipment or technology that is not included in the "hard costs" of the construction budget.